GichanaMayaka/zohali/README.md

 # Project Zohali (Saturn)

+**NOTE: Requires a subscription to X's, formerly Twitter, [Basic or higher APIs](https://developer.twitter.com/en/products/twitter-api) to use.**

 This is an API that consumes [Kenya Power's](https://twitter.com/KenyaPower_Care) Tweets to check for scheduled/planned maintenance in Kenya.
 Information extracted includes the Region, County, Area, Specific places, time as well as date of the planned incidents.